danielrammer/danielrammer.github.io/_aboutme.md

-Find some of my [projects](https://danielrammer.github.io/projects/) on this website and [contact](https://danielrammer.github.io/contact/) me if you have any questions.
+Find some of my projects on
+this website and contact me if you have any questions or ideas.

 After quite some working experience, most of the time I spent in robotics, I decided to go to University with 25 years of age.
 During that training I, unexpectedly, developed a strong interest in game development and interactive technologies.
-This lead to various side project and to my job at the Ars Electronica Futurelab.
+This lead to lots of game side project and to my job at the Ars Electronica Futurelab.
+Meanwhile I could collect lots of experience in various developer and lead roles within crazy divers research, development and arts projects.

 ## Education
 * 2015 - 2017: University of Applied Sciences Hagenberg - [Interactive Media](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) MSc